 If you are part of an international entertainment group that will be performing in the US, you may qualify for the P-1B visa.

-If you are an artist or an entertainer who wants to participate in an exchange program involving a US employer and your foreign employer, you may qualify for the P-2 visa.
+If you are an artist or entertainer who wants to participate in an exchange program involving a US employer and your foreign employer, you may qualify for the P-2 visa.

 Click on the heading that interests you: